-Our product candidate OTX-TKI is a preformed, bioresorbable hydrogel fiber implant incorporating a small molecule tyrosine kinase inhibitor, or TKI, axitinib, with anti-angiogenic properties delivered by intravitreal injection and designed for a duration of six months or longer.
+Our product candidate OTX-TKI is a preformed, bioresorbable hydrogel fiber implant incorporating a small molecule tyrosine kinase inhibitor, or TKI, axitinib, with anti-angiogenic properties delivered by intravitreal injection into the back of the eye and designed for a duration of six months or longer.
 TKIs have shown promise in the treatment of wet AMD.
 In the first quarter of 2019, we began dosing patients in a multi-center, open-label, dose-escalation Phase 1 clinical trial in Australia designed to evaluate the safety, durability and tolerability of OTX-TKI.
 We are evaluating biological activity by measuring retinal thickness using spectral domain optical coherence tomography, or OCT, and following visual acuity over time.
-We have enrolled 3 cohorts to date: a lower dose cohort of 200 μg with six subjects, a higher dose cohort of 400 μg with seven subjects, and a third cohort with two parallel arms, one arm receiving a concomitant anti-VEGF induction injection with 400 μg of OTX-TKI and the other arm receiving a 600 μg of OTX-TKI with no anti-VEGF injection.
-We have also begun to actively enroll a fourth cohort of 12 subjects, also split between parallel arms of six subjects each.
-Subjects in the first arm of the fourth cohort will receive a dose of 600 μg single implant and subjects in the second arm of the fourth cohort will receive a 600 μg single implant with an anti-VEGF induction injection.
+We have enrolled three cohorts to date: a lower dose cohort of 200 μ g with six subjects, a higher dose cohort of 400 μ g with seven subjects, and a third cohort with two parallel arms, one arm of six subjects receiving a concomitant anti-VEGF injection with 400 μ g of OTX-TKI and the other arm of six subjects receiving a 600 μ g of OTX-TKI with no anti-VEGF injection.
+We have also begun to actively enroll a fourth cohort with two parallel arms, one arm of six subjects receiving a 600 μ g single implant of OTX-TKI and the other arm of six subjects receiving a 600 μ g single implant of OTX-TKI with anti-VEGF injection.